nhsconnect/gpconnect-demonstrator/README.md

 With front end code and server-side code is packaged as one, it makes things easy to handle in a deployment scenario.

+### Data Clear Down
+For Appointments and Tasks there is a clear down process which is scheduled using a Spring Scheduled event configured with a "cron" string.
+When the clear down task runs it will delete all GP Connect Demonstrator Tasks previously added.
+It will also delete all Appointments and remove the currently available Slots, after which it will try and build a new set of slots using a slots sample data file.

+The "cron" string which controls the scheduled event can be found in the environmental properties files with the name "legacy.datasource.cleardown.cron"
+The file which it uses to build slots should be pointed to by the environmental properties with the name "legacy.datasource.refresh.slots.file"

+The properties can be found in the tomcat-context-example.xml file and the example slots data file can be found in the root of the project folder, named "slots.txt"

 ### A Bit More on Tenants